gwbres/zynq7-sdr/axi_streaming/readme.md

-The AXI_STREAMING original template faces many problems, do not know it has been released: the ip doesn not seem to plug on the axi bus properly, even if the user checks "automatic connexion": the axi_streaming.mpd files has no ACLK and ARESETN port, so it cannot use them in the bus interface
+The AXI_STREAMING original template faces many problems, do not know it has been released: the ip doesn not seem to plug on the axi bus properly, even if the user checks "automatic connexion":
-	  => the ip is not properly linked on the bus.

-	it does not use the TLAST bit which is fundammental it does not use the TKEEP[3:0] vector and the TUSER bit which are optionnal in the streaming timing template.
+there are no interface to receive/send data from other IPs in the FPGA, it does not use the TLAST bit which is fundammental, it does not use the TKEEP[3:0] vector and the TUSER bit which are optionnal in the streaming timing template.

 This is my template for axi_streaming communicating ip inside the FPGA.